Tibet is the home of water

 I feel blessed that I was born and living in Tibet, the home of water, which is the source of happiness.

-Email us for Tibet travel free information or booking a tour to Tibet. firstname.lastname@example.org
+Email us for Tibet travel free information or book a tour to Tibet. firstname.lastname@example.org